 CREATE SYNONYM [ schema_name_1. ] synonym_name FOR object; Object : [ server_name.[ database_name ] . [ schema_name_2 ]. object_name

-Lets create an example of using the create synonyms statement in Sql Server.
+Lets see an example of using synonyms in SQL.

 Creating a Synonyms for a table within the same database